crazybilly/gettingdataclassproject/README.md

 ### Usage

-1. source(run_analysis.R) - creates two functions:
+1. source(run_analysis.R) - creates three functions:

     1. prepdata() - this function accepts no arguments and returns a data frame of all the data.
 It will look in the current directory for a file named 'smartphone-data.zip'--if it does not find this file, it will